 The Single Stop USA program in Room C-107 offers FREE tax preparation assistance.
 Call: 718.482.5135/5129 or email: firstname.lastname@example.org.

-Your F-1 Student status makes you eligible to work on-campus for up to 20 hours per week when school is in session.
+Your F-1 Student status makes you eligible to work on-campus for up to 20 hours per week when school is in session, and up to 40 hours when school is not in session.
 To accept on-campus employment at LaGuardia you must meet the following criteria:

 After completing your program at LaGuardia Community College, you have four options to choose from: